The Wall Street Journal Homepage

 Before the rise of social media and powerful search engines, the homepage used to be the most important page on a website.
 Homepages served as directories, discovery engines and brand marquees.
 But in the past decade, the homepage's purpose has changed.
 It's no longer the primary platform of discovery; many people read the Wall Street Journal without ever seeing the homepage.

 In response to this shift, the editors of the Wall Street Journal wanted to begin exploring how the homepage can be a standalone news-reading experience.
 The goal was to provide a snapshot of the news that could quickly adapt to the minute-by-minute coverage the Journal provided.
-The homepage would not only need to change to reflect the news, but also accomodate a wide variety of reading behaviors, advertising needs, and business goals.
+The homepage would not only need to change to reflect the news, but also accommodate a wide variety of reading behaviors, advertising needs, and business goals.

 The editors of the Journal also wanted to introduce features to the homepage that built on existing brand equity.
 For instance, the front page "What's News" column is one of the most recognizable elements of the newspaper: short bullet-style snippets that provide an overview of all the day's business and finance news.
 Part of my team's goals was to build a system that would support these new features.